 Stage E, the postcopulatory period, saw the males either standing a short distance away from the females or flying in circles above them.
 If the females attempted to feed again, the males would chase them off as soon as they became aware of it.
 Following the act, the males had re-established their dominance over the females.

 Sex truly sells, but it also buys.

-It seems to me that these females offer sex as a bargaining chip for things they can’t — or would be too difficult to — get for themselves.
+It seems to me that these female animals offer sex as a bargaining chip for things they can’t — or would be too difficult to — get for themselves.
 Be it food or shelter for their eggs, they look to males who have the resources they need and convince them to share by copulating with them.
 There’s betrayal, role reversal, and debauchery, but in the end everyone gets a meal and some love.